 The proposed amendments to Rule 7.2 are demonstrated by “red line/strikeout” below:

-(a) Obligation to Confer Good Faith Consultation Obligation.
+(a) Certificate of Good Faith Consultation Obligation.
 Within sufficient times to comply with Rule 7.2(b), the parties must confer consult in good faith as provided in Rule 7.1(h) to identify any disputed evidentiary issue that they anticipate will be the subject of a motion in limine.
 A Rule 7.1(h) good faith consultation certificate must accompany any motion in limine.

 (b) Deadline for Filing.
 Unless a different schedule is ordered by the court, the parties must file all motions in limine for which pretrial rulings are desired no later than 30 days before either a Trial Management Conference or, if no Trial Management Conference is set, the date of the trial.